aliyun/terraform-provider-alicloud/website/docs/d/bp_studio_applications.html.markdown

 The following attributes are exported in addition to the arguments listed above:

 * `names` - A list of Application names.
-* `applications` - A list of Cloud Architect Design Tools Applications.
+* `applications` - A list of Cloud Architect Design Tools (BPStudio) Applications.
 Each element contains the following attributes:
   * `id` - The ID of the Application.
   * `application_id` - The ID of the Application.
   * `application_name` - The name of the Application.